UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-02-26-team33-CLIP-CoCa.md

 <p style="text-align: center;">$$acc_{adjusted}\ =\ acc\ -\ \frac{1}{N}$$</p>
 Where N is the number of categories.
 This metric enables us to better compare performance across classification tasks and avoid bias towards binary classification.

 We included the imagenette and imagewang datasets as a control datasets to ensure our results align with the ones produced by OpenCLIP.
 Notably, imagenette and imagewang are subsets of the original imagenet and only include 10 categories.
-Similar to OpenCLIP's benchmarks, all clip models excel at at the imagenet tasks, acheiving >95% accuracy.
+Similar to OpenCLIP's benchmarks, all CLIP models excel at at the imagenet tasks, acheiving >95% accuracy.
 This both confirms clip models ability to handle variations in imagenet tasks, but also the validity of our own benchmarks.

 We can better explore CLIP's performance on high-level tasks by grouping datsets into broad types: